Sciatica: Causes, Symptoms & Osteopathic Care

 When to Seek Immediate Medical Help

 Disclaimer: This blog post provides general information only and is not intended as a substitute for professional health advice, diagnosis, or treatment.
-Always consult a registered health practitioner, such as your General Practitioner (GP) or osteopath, for diagnosis and treatment of health conditions.
-The information provided is based on best available evidence but should not be relied upon as a sole source of information.
-Individual results from osteopathic treatment may vary based on the individual’s specific condition and response to care.
+Always consult a registered health practitioner for diagnosis and treatment of health conditions.
+Individual results from osteopathic treatment may vary.